The-Robo-Monke/Lightning/README.md

 # Lightning
-A productivity app crafted for students.
+A productivity app crafted for students by students.

 Note: This app is still under development